Our Scrappage, Recycling and Car Blog

 later post | index | earlier post

 When travelling abroad, a car helps you to maximise your reach and experience everything offered by your holiday destination.
 Driving through Europe is a renowned pleasure.
 In fact, in regards to the law it’s not too different from driving in the UK.
 However, if you’re planning a journey to the continent, there are a few pieces of advice we’d like you to be aware of.
-Read on for our top ten European driving tips.
+Read on for our top ten tips for driving in Europe.

 2. Overtaking in Europe

-On narrower, more winding roads, look for turn-signal indications by the driver ahead.
-Often – though not consistently – drivers may use their indicators to alert the faster driver behind of a safe overtaking opportunity.
+- On narrower, winding roads, pay attention to the driver ahead - drivers may use their indicators to alert the faster driver behind of a safe overtaking opportunity.

-Be sure that you understand where line markings differ from the UK’s, too.
-In France, a singular solid white line in the middle of the road forbids overtaking in either direction.
-The equivalent in Germany is a double white line.
+- Be sure you understand local road markings differ from the UK’s.
+For example, in France, a single solid white line in the centre of the road prohibits overtaking in both directions.
+In Germany this is signified by a double white line.

-Although this next rule should apply in the UK as well, be careful not to linger in the “passing lane” or to attempt undertaking, no matter how tempting.
+- Avoid lingering in the “passing lane” or to attempting to undertake.
 In many European countries, this kind of driving is considered to be illegal.

 3. Be prepared with local knowledge

 By this we don’t mean arming yourself with notes of local attractions, tourist sites or the hottest spots for food and drink.
 When you’re driving on foreign roads, it’s very handy to have a basic understanding of what you’re going to face – geographically and culturally.
-France and Germany restrict driving in certain weather conditions, for example.
+For instance, France and Germany restrict driving in certain weather conditions.

-Here are some other pointers for those who’d rather steer clear of potential trouble:
+Here are some tips for those who’d rather steer clear of potential trouble:

 4. Travelling with children